tanya285/tanya285/README.md

 - 👋 Hi, I’m @tanya285
 - 👀 I’m interested in building projects
 - 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on App Development
 - 📫 How to reach me?
 On Linkedin
-- 😄 Pronouns: She/her

 <!---